-Results 1–10 of 54 for "Profile"X related to "A truth seeker in Africa" Refine Your Search Refine Your Search TopicRace (7)Women & men (6)Education (3)Disability (1)Human rights (1) 1 more... [+] Personality (1)Hide detailsDocument TypeProfileXYear2011 (3)Author/ContributorDorsey, Tasha (2)Broudy, Matthew S. (1)Canetto, Silvia Sara (1)Daly, Jennifer C. (1)Dewsbury, Donald A. (1) 17 more... [+] Donaldson, Gail (1)Fields, Rona M. (1)Garfein, Richard (1)Granek, Leeat (1)Hogan, John D. (1)Kaslow, Nadine (1)Keita, Gwendolyn Puryear (1)MacKay, Jenna (1)Milar, Katharine S. (1)Pate, Debra Sue (1)Puglisi, Tom (1)Saltzman, Ann L. (1)Shour, Rachel (1)Thomas, Roger K. (1)Thompson-Ball, Mindi (1)Uffelman, Rachel (1)Vasquez, Melba J.T.
+Results 1–10 of 54 for "Profile"X related to "A truth seeker in Africa" Refine Your Search Refine Your Search TopicRace (7)Education (3)Women & men (3)Children (2)Personality (2) 7 more... [+] Sport & exercise (2)Disability (1)Health disparities (1)Human rights (1)Law & psychology (1)Pain (1)Safety & design (1)Hide detailsDocument TypeProfileXYear2011 (4)Author/ContributorDorsey, Tasha (2)Broudy, Matthew S. (1)Canetto, Silvia Sara (1)Daly, Jennifer C. (1)Dewsbury, Donald A. (1) 17 more... [+] Donaldson, Gail (1)Fields, Rona M. (1)Garfein, Richard (1)Hogan, John D. (1)Kaslow, Nadine (1)Keita, Gwendolyn Puryear (1)MacKay, Jenna (1)Milar, Katharine S. (1)Pate, Debra Sue (1)Puglisi, Tom (1)Saltzman, Ann L. (1)Scott, Ciera V. (1)Thomas, Roger K. (1)Thompson-Ball, Mindi (1)Uffelman, Rachel (1)Vasquez, Melba J.T.
 (1)Vaughn, Kelli (1)Hide details Results 1–10 of 54 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Asa Hilliard, III, PhDAsa Hillard, III, PhD, is a world renowned Pan-Africanist educator, historian and psychologist, and has authored more than a thousand publications including journal articles, magazine articles, special reports, chapters and books.Profile 2.Shari E. Miles-Cohen, PhDShari E. Miles-Cohen, PhD, is the staff liaison of the Leadership Institute for Women in Psychology (LIWP).Profile 3.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 4.Featured Psychologists: Francis Cecil Sumner, PhD and Inez Beverly Prosser, PhDFrancis Sumner, PhD, was the first African American to receive a PhD degree in psychology.
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Asa Hilliard, III, PhDAsa Hillard, III, PhD, is a world renowned Pan-Africanist educator, historian and psychologist, and has authored more than a thousand publications including journal articles, magazine articles, special reports, chapters and books.Profile 2.Shari E. Miles-Cohen, PhDShari E. Miles-Cohen, PhD, is the staff liaison of the Leadership Institute for Women in Psychology (LIWP).Profile 3.Featured Psychologists: Francis Cecil Sumner, PhD and Inez Beverly Prosser, PhDFrancis Sumner, PhD, was the first African American to receive a PhD degree in psychology.
 Inez Beverly Prosser, PhD, was the first African American woman to receive her doctoral degree in psychology.
-Profile 5.Lula A. Beatty, PhDLula A. Beatty, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is director of the Special Populations Office, Office of the Director, at the National Institute on Drug Abuse.Profile (January 2011)6.Featured Psychologist: Carlton Goodlett, PhDCarlton Goodlett, PhD, was a scholar, writer, activist and even a politician during his lifetime.Profile 7.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 8.Featured Psychologist: Henry Tomes, PhDHenry Tomes, PhD, was the first African-American to obtain a doctoral degree in clinical psychology from Penn State University.Profile 9.Featured Psychologist: Albert Sidney Beckham, PhDAlbert Sidney Beckham, PhD, is considered to be the first African-American school psychologist.
-He founded the first psychological laboratory at Howard University and published over 20 articles on the effect of counseling on high school students, childhood behavioral problems, intelligence testing and life satisfaction.Profile 10.Featured Psychologist: Robert V. Guthrie, PhDRobert V. Guthrie, PhD, shaped his contributions to the field of psychology by shedding light on the contributions of African-American scholars.Profile Previous 1 2 3 ...
+Profile 4.Lula A. Beatty, PhDLula A. Beatty, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is director of the Special Populations Office, Office of the Director, at the National Institute on Drug Abuse.Profile (January 2011)5.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 6.Featured Psychologist: Carlton Goodlett, PhDCarlton Goodlett, PhD, was a scholar, writer, activist and even a politician during his lifetime.Profile 7.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 8.Featured Psychologist: Henry Tomes, PhDHenry Tomes, PhD, was the first African-American to obtain a doctoral degree in clinical psychology from Penn State University.Profile 9.Featured Psychologist: Albert Sidney Beckham, PhDAlbert Sidney Beckham, PhD, is considered to be the first African-American school psychologist.
+He founded the first psychological laboratory at Howard University and published over 20 articles on the effect of counseling on high school students, childhood behavioral problems, intelligence testing and life satisfaction.Profile 10.Dr.
+Jason Purnell, Social PsychologistPurnell uses psychological science to understand how poverty, education and race influence health outcomes.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 54 for "Profile"X related to "A truth seeker in Africa"